Colleen Howe: Publications

 After the Applause (published in 1989), followed by When the Final Buzzer Sounds (published in 2000).
 A 20th Century Hockey Chronicle co-written by Howe and Gordie was published in 1994.
 And ...Howe!: An Authorized Autobiography was written together by the Howes and Tom Delisle and released in 1995.
 The final joint venture between Howe and Gordie was You Read to Me & I'll Read to You: 20th-Century Stories to Share which came out in print in 2001.
 Charities were supported by proceeds from the sales of her books.

 Honours

 In 2010, she was inducted into the World Hockey Association Hall of Fame as a member of “The Howe Family” (including Gordie, Mark, Marty, and Colleen Howe).
+In 2023, she was named inducted into the Michigan Sports Hall of Fame.

 She was portrayed by Kathleen Robertson in the 2013 television film Mr. Hockey: The Gordie Howe Story.